BIOCHEMICAL METHODOLOGIES APPLIED TO FOODS

 Use of antibodies in identifying adulteration of proteic foods : (soft wheat in semolinas and pasta, analysis of milk and milk products, analysis of meat products).
 Use of antibodies in apten detection in food products: preparation of strips for immunochromatographic tests and their use in identification of mycotoxins and antibiotics.

 Adverse reactions to foods.
 Food allergies.
 Allergenic molecules of food origin and identification of linear and conformational epitopes.
 Immunochemical techniques used in the study of allergies: skin prick test, radio-allergosorbent test (RAST), enzyme-allergosorbent test (EAST), component resolved diagnosis and use of microarray.
 Cross-reactivity between food allergens: case study of allergens identified in mango.
 Influences of technological processes on allergenicity of foods: effect of various heat treatments on the allergenicity of the peanut and apple.
 European standards regarding the presence of potential allergens in food products.
 Methods for detection of allergens in foods: direct methods (identification of the allergenic protein) and maximum security methods (identification of the ingredient that is the source of the allergy).
-Preparation of immunochemical methods for the identification of sesame in food and the primary peanut allergen in food
+Preparation of an immunochemical method for the identification of primary almond allergens in baked goods and in the confectionery industry.

 Allergenicity of new foods: bioinformatic approach (homology sequence) and experimental approach (cross-reactivity, stability in the gastric environment, cross-linking).
 Allergenicity in GM-derived foods.